Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Repetition code with flag qubits

 \section{Repetition code with flag qubits}

 A repetition code of distance $d$ consists of a \textit{one-dimensional} array of data qubits of $n_{data} = d $ and syndrome qubits of $ n_{synd} = d-1 $.
-To consider a syndrome extraction circuit with flag qubits in the repetition code, a flag qubit needs to be added between the data and syndrome qubits to ensure they are not adjacent.
+In a syndrome extraction circuit with flag qubits in the repetition code, a flag qubit is employed to interact with locally separated data and syndrome qubits.
+This means that the data and syndrome qubits are not adjacent to each other and are connected indirectly by using flag qubits.
 If a single-flag qubit exists between them, the total number of flag qubits becomes $n_{flag} = 2 n_{synd} $.
 However, when two flag qubits are used, the structure requires $n_{flag} = 4 n_{synd}$ flag qubits.
-The repetition code can be denoted by $[[n,k,d]]_f$, where $n$ and $k$ are the numbers of data qubits and logical qubits, respectively, and $d$ is the distance of the code.
-Notably, $f=0$ implies no flag qubit; meanwhile, $f=1$ and $f=2$ denote single-flag qubit and double-flag qubits, respectively, between the data and syndrome qubits.\\

-We can detect one type of error in a system using the defined stabilizer operators.
+The repetition code can be denoted by $[n,k,d]_f$, where $n$ and $k$ are the numbers of data qubits and logical qubits, respectively, and $d$ is the distance of the code.
+Notably, $f=0$ implies no flag qubit; meanwhile, $f=1$ and $f=2$ denote single-flag qubit and double-flag qubits, respectively, between the data and syndrome qubits.\\ We can detect one type of error in a system using the defined stabilizer operators.
 The stabilizers are either Z or X stabilizers.
 The Z and X stabilizers are defined with operators from two adjacent data qubits.
 Therefore, the stabilizer is composed of $i^{th}$ and $({i+1}^{th})$ data qubits' operators, where $i$ belongs to $1,2,...,d-1$.
 The Z stabilizer can only detect and rectify the X error.
 Meanwhile, the Z error can be detected and corrected using the X stabilizer.
 The Z and X stabilizers belong to $S_Z$ and $S_X$, respectively.